 More and more animals are being abandoned every day, and we're in a race against the clock to save them.
 Right now, our Cruelty Line is being inundated with extra calls, placing a huge demand on our dedicated inspectorate officers, veterinary teams and animal centres.

 This year is no exception when it comes to abandoned animals.
 Below are the current calls we're receiving this summer.
 We never know calls will be about, but any one could concern one, or many, desperate abandoned animals.

 Thousands upon thousands of animals' lives are at stake this summer.
 An urgent gift could help us reach them.

 Bunnies ditched in a hedge

-A private CCTV camera caught the moment a man abandoned twelve rabbits by hurling them into a roadside hedge.
+A private CCTV camera caught the moment a man abandoned two rabbits by hurling them into a roadside hedge.
 The shocking footage showed the man taking a cage out of his car, picking up the rabbits by their ears and throwing them into the hedge one at a time.
 One of our inspectors rushed to rescue these defenceless animals.